minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 ) <cost-of-election>

 // legislative background
-One of the main reasons for the noted increase in not only total costs of presidential and congressional elections over the last 30 years, but also the average campaign contribuions per representative, is attributable to the change in legislature.
-In 2010, the US Supreme Court decided the landmark court case Citizens United v.
-Federal Election Commission (FEC), which treated the question of whether Congress has the authority to limit independent expenditures by corporations.
-Campaign contributions are usually structured as individual and Political Action Comittee (PAC) contributions in the #cite(<opensecretskoch>, form: "prose") data.
-Contributions over 200 USD by natural persons (or their family members) who work in the industry are individual contributions @griers.
-PACs are comittees representing corporation or labor interests @Weschle_2022a.
-The Citizens United
-v.
-FEC case declared that natural and legal persons, i.e. persons and corporations have the same campaign spending rights when it comes to the US congress @foreman[p.194].
-In essence, this case enabled independent expenditures which are election related to become unlimited#footnote("United States Citizens United v.
+One of the primary reasons for the notable increase in both the total costs of presidential and congressional elections over the last 30 years, as well as the average campaign contributions per representative, is a significant change in legislation.
+In 2010, the U.S. Supreme Court ruled on the landmark case Citizens United v.
+Federal Election Commission (FEC).
+This decision addressed whether Congress could limit independent expenditures by corporations.
+Traditionally, campaign contributions are structured as individual and Political Action Committee (PAC) contributions, as shown in  #cite(<opensecretskoch>, form: "prose") data.
+Individual contributions are those over 200 USD made by natural persons or their family members who are employed in the industry @griers.
+PACs represent corporate or labor interests @Weschle_2022a.
+The Citizens United v.
+FEC ruling affirmed that both natural and legal persons—individuals and corporations—possess equivalent rights to spend on U.S. congressional campaigns @foreman[p.194].
+This decision ultimately allowed for unlimited independent expenditures related to elections#footnote("United States Citizens United v.
 Federal Election Commission, January 21, 2010").

-// why do candidates need contributions?  -  improve election values Even if campaign contributions have risen over time, the reason as to why politicians receive these should be clarified.
+// why do candidates need contributions?  -  improve election values Even if campaign contributions have risen over time, the reason as to why politicians receive them should be clarified.
 US Citizens who would like to become members of the United States Congress, such as the House of Representatives, which is the chamber of congress which this analysis focuses on, need to become elected through a bi-yearly congressional election.
-To improve chances of election, these candidates get financial contributions, which they spend on advertisements, rallies and handouts to attract more votes
+To improve chances of election, these candidates get financial contributions, which they spend on advertisements, rallies and flyers to attract more votes
 @Weschle_2022c[p.~24].

 // Reason for Contribution
 Yet, why would corporations give money to candidates via PACs or individual contributions, which these will not return?
 Stratmann makes the assumption that since corporations are inherently for-profit, they do not donate to organisations without wanting to profit from doing so.
-Economists and Political Scientists hypothesise, that companies' campaign spending is strategic
+Economists and political scientists hypothesise, that companies' campaign spending is strategic
 @stratmann-2017 @Denzau-Munger-1986 @Weschle_2022c[p.~25].
 What exactly these
 companies receive in return for their contribution, however, is unclear
 @stratmann-2017.
 Stratmann defines three motives for contributions: the first is